salama135/Advice-app/README.md

 # Advice-app

-# A simple quora like advice app made using flutter and MongoDB, Express & NodeJs
+# A simple quora like advice app made using flutter, MongoDB, Express & NodeJs